SarthakMakhija/tech-lessons-hugo-theme/README.md

 ### Posts

-[tech-lessons-posts](https://github.com/SarthakMakhija/tech-lessons-posts) repository contains the posts for [tech-lessons.in](https://tech-lessons.in).
+[tech-lessons-posts](https://github.com/SarthakMakhija/tech-lessons-posts) repository contains the posts for [tech-lessons.in](https://tech-lessons.in). [tech-lessons-posts](https://github.com/SarthakMakhija/tech-lessons-posts) uses this theme as a git submodule.